 I saved Arnica for last because, quite frankly, not a lot of people know about it (at least not many of the people who I’ve spoken to).
 Arnica can be very effective at treating general inflammation and bruises.
 Keep in mind that it’s for topical use only.
 Well, technically there are companies that sell Arnica pills for consumption, but when you’re harvesting it off the grid, the only way you’ll be able to utilize it is topically.
 This is one of those medicinal herbs that, when combined with Balm of Gilead or St. John’s Wort, can be very potent.
 So use cautiously!

 Medicinal Herbs – Bottom Line

 Let’s face it: OTC drugs are becoming more and more expensive.
 For this reason, why buy them when there’s an all-natural alternative that doesn’t cost anything?
 When living off the grid, relying on medicinal herbs like the ones above can be a good option for treating pain.
-Again, I’m not saying that you give up on modern medicine altogether.
+Again, I’m not saying that you give up on modern medicine all together.
 For example, if you’re seriously ill then going to a hospital is your best option for survival.
 However, if all you’re feeling is a little pain, and you don’t want to use something like Icy Hot or other OTC, then the medicinal herbs above might be worth learning about.